 To accommodate last minute trip needs, reservations may be made for same-day service as space allows.
 However, MAT Paratransit does not provide emergency medical services nor do we operate like a taxi service.
 Same day reservations will not be made after 3:00 pm, Monday through Friday or anytime Saturday and Sunday.

 Reservations will be taken during regular office hours, 8:00 a.m. to 4:30 p.m., Monday through Friday.
 Reservations are taken on Sundays for Monday service through voicemail.
 Reservations will be taken on Holidays for next day service if that next day is a regular service day through voicemail.
 Calls to schedule reservations must be received by 4:30 p.m., Monday through Friday.

-The on-call Reservationist will check voicemail messages Sundays and holidays after 4:30 PM in order to book rides for next day service.
+The on-call Dispatcher will check voicemail messages Sundays and holidays after 4:30 PM in order to book rides for next day service.
 They will confirm with the passenger whether or not the ride was available.
-If the ride was available and is for early morning before 8 AM, the Reservationist will leave a message on the MAT Paratransit phone line for the GTC Dispatchers, who will need to communicate this new ride to the affected MAT Paratransit driver.
-The Reservationists shall also check voice mail daily when they arrive so as to record cancellations.
+The Transit Dispatchers shall also check voice mail daily when they arrive so as to record cancellations.

 Early Pickups For Scheduled Rides

 Passenger requests to change return pick-up times because they are ready early may be accepted if space is available.
 The driver is not to make other passengers late or unduly prolong their ride to accommodate an early pick-up.
 The rider is not to expect that an earlier ride will be provided if they call for an earlier pick-up.
 Repeatedly calling the dispatcher or reservationist during a short period of time inquiring about their ride is disruptive to service and not encouraged.